masneyb/weather-station/README.md

 wind-driven rain out.

-All of the external sensors are terminated with a RJ45 connector to make it easy to remove the project box without having to bring all of the associated sensors inside.
+All of the external sensors are terminated with a RJ45 connector to make it easy to remove the project box without having to bring the entire weather station inside.
 [RJ45 waterproof cable glands](https://www.adafruit.com/products/827) are used on the project box to get the connections inside the box.